gitter-badger/luda/site/html/_utilities/flex.md

 ## Align Self
-Align self utilities are classes for changing the value of the [`align-self`](https://developer.mozilla.org/en-US/docs/Web/CSS/align-self) propery, they are like align items utilities, but only affect specfic flex items.
+Align self utilities are classes for setting the value of the [`align-self`](https://developer.mozilla.org/en-US/docs/Web/CSS/align-self) propery, they are like align items utilities, but only affect specfic flex items.

 Align self utilities are named using the format: `.as-{value}-{breakpoint}`.
 The value can be